Fall into chocolate

 Finally, while there’s no physical space yet, we are happy to see that Shawn Williams, the chocolatier who formerly owned Au Coer des Chocolats, has a new online store: Feve Artisan Chocolatier, where you can purchase his chocolate bonbons and caramelized almonds.

 We look forward to more chocolate developments from Shawn and his new Feve.

 And we are very excited that SF continues to grow its chocolate industry with all these interesting sounding places to enjoy local chocolate.

 A writer/designer, Nancy lives in Oakland with Ronnie, her husband of many years & fellow chocolate enthusiast.

 Date posted: August 10, 2012.
-This entry was posted in Local chocolatiers, News, San Francisco chocolate and tagged artisan, Au Coeur des Chocolats, Charles Chocolates, chocolate cafe, Chocolate Lab, Chuck Siegel, Dandelion Chocolate, Dogpatch neighborhood, factory, Feve Artisan Chocolatier, honey, hot chocolate, Joseph Schmidt, Michael Recchiuti, Recchiuti, s'mores, Shawn WIlliams.
+This entry was posted in Local chocolate, News, San Francisco chocolate and tagged artisan, Au Coeur des Chocolats, Charles Chocolates, chocolate cafe, Chocolate Lab, Chuck Siegel, Dandelion Chocolate, Dogpatch neighborhood, factory, Feve Artisan Chocolatier, honey, hot chocolate, Joseph Schmidt, Michael Recchiuti, Recchiuti, s'mores, Shawn WIlliams, veteran SFBA artisan chocolatier.
 Bookmark the permalink.